shulgaalexey/gallery-dotnet-sdk-tizen/tizen_blog/intro.md

 	</tr>
 </table>

-These pieces of software, the majority of which are distributed as the Open Source, will allow you to add needed features to your app quickly and smoothly.
+These pieces of software, mainly distributed as the Open Source, will offer wide variety of useful features which can be quickly and smoothly integrated in your app via GUI of packet manager.
-The programmer-oriented sets of SDKs will allow applying in your app development process some modern techniques, such as [Test Driven Development (TDD)](https://shulgaalexey.github.io/gallery-dotnet-sdk-tizen/TDDWithNUnitXamarin.html) and [Continuous Integration (CI)](https://shulgaalexey.github.io/gallery-dotnet-sdk-tizen/IBMWatsonConversation.html).
+The programmer-oriented sets of .NET SDKs will allow applying in your app development process some modern techniques, such as [Test Driven Development (TDD)](https://shulgaalexey.github.io/gallery-dotnet-sdk-tizen/TDDWithNUnitXamarin.html) and [Continuous Integration (CI)](https://shulgaalexey.github.io/gallery-dotnet-sdk-tizen/IBMWatsonConversation.html).